kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 4. You can also customize your own settings in `/etc/default/{component_name}`.

-### Upgrading a Cluster
+## Upgrading a Cluster

 If you already have a kubernetes cluster, and want to upgrade to a new version, you can use following command in cluster/ directory to update the whole cluster or a specified node to a new version.

 ```console
 $ KUBERNETES_PROVIDER=ubuntu ./kube-push.sh [-m|-n <node id>] <version>
 ```

 It can be done for all components (by default), master(`-m`) or specified node(`-n`).
+Upgrading single node is experimental now.
-If the version is not specified, the script will try to use local binaries.You should ensure all the binaries are well prepared in path `cluster/ubuntu/binaries`.
+If the version is not specified, the script will try to use local binaries.
+You should ensure all the binaries are well prepared in the expected directory path cluster/ubuntu/binaries.

 ```console
 $ tree cluster/ubuntu/binaries